robertthiesmeier/cross_site_imputation/README.md

 ## Further reading
 :label: The idea of cross-site imputation, an applied example, and a discussion around the assumptions of the method are presented in: [Thiesmeier, R. Madley-Dowd, P. Orsini, N., Ahlqvist, V. (2024).
 Cross-site imputation for recovering variables without individual pooled data.](https://www.medrxiv.org/content/10.1101/2024.12.19.24319364v1.full.pdf+html)

 :label: The underlying imputation method and a simulation study are described in: [Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
-Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.](https://doi.org/10.1080/00949655.2024.2404220)
+Systematically missing data in distributed data networks: multiple imputation when data cannot be pooled.
+Journal of Computational Statistics and Simulation, 94(17), 3807–3825](https://doi.org/10.1080/00949655.2024.2404220)

 :label: The documentation of `mi impute from` is available here: [Thiesmeier, R., Bottai, M., & Orsini, N. (2024).
 Imputing Missing Values with External Data.](https://arxiv.org/pdf/2410.02982)